the-open-fifths/the-open-fifths.github.io/about.md

 School.
 Andy enjoys singing most types of music, but has always loved singing in small mixed and men’s vocal groups.
 He has fond memories of singing in a men’s octet, Farther Along, and touring with Goshen College choirs.
-He enjoys outdoor activities with my wife, Ali, and their golden retriever.
+He enjoys outdoor activities with his wife, Ali, and their golden retriever.

 <h3>
   <a id="martin" class="selfref" href="#martin">Martin Brubaker</a>